MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 }
 ```

-The second half of `triggerChase` deals with displaying some text letting the player know how far away the dino is from them.
+The second half of `triggerChase` deals with displaying some text that lets the player know how far away the dino is.
 We also introduce `CATCHOFFSET` to specify how far away `0` should be.
 If we didn't have the offset, `0` would be right on top of the player which doesn't make for a very cinematic end to all this.